 What Causes Closed Comedones?

-Ever wonder why tiny white bumps pop up on your face?
+So why do these tiny white bumps pop up on your face?
 Knowing what causes closed comedones is the first step towards treating them.
 Several factors can contribute to the formation of closed comedones, including:

-- Overactive Sebaceous Glands: Sometimes, these glands that produce sebum can get a little overenthusiastic, producing more oil than necessary.
+Sometimes, these glands that produce sebum can get overenthusiastic, producing more oil than necessary.
 When there’s too much oil, there’s a higher chance of clogs.

-- Dead Skin Cells: Our skin is continuously renewing itself, shedding old cells and making way for the new.
-But sometimes, these dead skin cells don’t quite make their exit as they should and end up hanging around, contributing to potential blockages.
+Our skin is continuously renewing itself, shedding old cells and making way for the new.
+But sometimes, these dead skin cells end up hanging around, contributing to potential blockages.

-- Cosmetic and Skincare Products: Certain products, particularly those that are heavy or oil-based, can contribute to pore blockage.
-Some skincare products and makeup might not suit your skin type, leading to congestion.
-It’s always a good idea to avoid pore-clogging ingredients if you’re prone to whiteheads.
+Certain products, particularly those that are heavy or oil-based, can contribute to pore blockage.
+Some skincare products and makeup might not suit your skin type, leading to congestion if you’re prone to whiteheads.

 Closed Comedones Treatment

-These sneaky small skin-colored bumps are a common experience for many.
-But, just like any type of acne, there are effective ways to manage and even show them the door.
+These sneaky bumps are a common experience for many of us.
+But, just like any type of acne, there are effective ways to manage closed comedones.

-While you may want to know how to get rid of these tiny bumps on your face quickly, know that patience will be required to successfully treat closed comedones.
-So, let’s get into some solutions:
+While you probabaly want to know how to get rid of these tiny bumps on your face quickly, know that patience will be required to successfully treat closed comedones.
+So, learn more about the following solutions to come up with a long term plan that will work for your skin.

 Salicylic Acid